How PredictHQ’s predicted viewership for Live TV Events works

 We look at two main factors:

-At the aggregated national level, our predicted viewership for games that have already occured are within a close margin of historical viewership by post-broadcast estimation models.
+At the aggregated national level, our predicted viewership for games that have already occurred are within a close margin of historical viewership by post-broadcast estimation models.
 As you can see from the graph above, our predictions are similar to external post-game sources such as NBC’s post game viewership data.

 We also track if our viewership figures correlated with the expected impact on demand for our key customers.